Deputy Vice-Chancellor Indigenous Leadership Portfolio Staff

 Student Success Officer

 Adrian Atkins is a proud Gorrie man from the Anaiwan nation.
-He is also connected to the Thungutti and Kamilaroi mobs.
-His interests include family history, Star Wars (child of the seventies) and storytelling.
-When he is not 'Dad's Taxi', he likes to cook and spend time with the family.
+He is also connected to the Thungutti and Gamilaroi mobs.
+His interests include family history, sci fi and storytelling.

 Adrian's current role with WSU is as a Student Success Officer with the Badanami Centre for Indigenous Education.
-He is based on the Bankstown campus, which stands on Darug country.
-Before commencing in his role with Western, he spent 12 months working as a Reunification Caseworker with Link-Up NSW.
-He previously worked at the Mana Yura Student Support Team (2016-2021) and in the School of Philosophical and Historical Inquiry (SOPHI) (2005-2016) at the University of Sydney.
+He is based on the Bankstown City campus, which stands on Darug country.
+Before commencing in his role with Western, he spent 12 months working as a Reunification Caseworker with Link-Up NSW working with members of the Stolen Generations and their families.
+He previously worked at the Mana Yura Student Support Team (2016-2021), School of Mathematics and Statistics (2019-2020) (Secondment) and in the School of Philosophical and Historical Inquiry (SOPHI) (2005-2016) at the University of Sydney.

 Luke Warren (He/him)